gcanti/fp-ts/docs/modules/Record.ts.md

 ## partitionWithIndex

-Partition a `Record` into 2 parts according to a predicate that takes a key and a value.
+Partition a `Record` into two parts according to a predicate that takes a key and a value.

 **Signature**